 Sensors help us retrieve information that is necessary to be sure everything’s OK at home while we’re away.
 No wonder warning devices like smoke detectors, door, and water leak sensors, voltage controllers, and others are so popular at least one of them makes a part of almost every home nowadays.

-However, many first-generation sensors had a common problem: you never know when their batteries are going to die.
+However, many first-generation sensors have a common problem: you never know when their batteries are going to die.
 Moreover, stats show that every fourth accident occurred because dead batteries in smoke detectors caused home fires and even fire deaths.

 Today’s smart sensors check their batteries automatically.
 Apart from uniquely designed sensors like Nest Protect that check themselves automatically every day, there’s also a myriad of detectors using Z-Wave home automation technology.